Mark-Cooper-Janssen-Vooles/Todolendar.UI/README.md

 The backend for Todolender is found at [Todolender.API](https://github.com/Mark-Cooper-Janssen-Vooles/Todolender.API).

+Features include account creation, sign-in functionality, editing your profile, creating todo's and adding them into a calendar as a scheduled todo.
+Users will also be able to set SMS notifications for reminding them to plan their week / month / day, as well as for reminding them when they have a scheduled todo coming up.

+## Planning
+Figma designs are available [here](https://www.figma.com/file/ona2QoEu6QzTcyffAervOy/Todolender?node-id=0%3A1&t=KPdD8o2qc6cbYQnZ-0).

+A basic database schema is available [here](https://app.diagrams.net/#G1NYqMTprbHGnyYW-6s-Pc1sLVT3hZQu_x).

 ## Technology

 - This project is created as a React single page application.